samoina/resuts-summary-component/README.md

 ## My process

 Took a mobile-first approach for this challenge.
+I first created the static files and then added the dynamism with the figures from the JSON file included in the starter package.

 ### Built with